ASD-Blueprint/desktop.gov.au/blueprint/abac/office-365.md

 The following tables describe the sensitivity label configuration settings for all implementation types.

-The Sensitivity labels in this ABAC can be deployed through M365DSC automation.
-The process can be found within the [automation](https://www.desktop.gov.au/blueprint/automation.html) guide.
+The sensitivity labels in this ABAC can be deployed through M365DSC automation.
+The process can be found within the [automation](/blueprint/automation.html) guide.

 #### Unofficial